canarybit/cc-docs/docs/workflow.md

 Confidential Cloud **robust encryption mechanisms** ensure that:

 1. the collaboration is fully ecncrypted
-2. the digital asset (data or algorithm) is never stored in a differnet location
+2. the digital asset (data or algorithm) is never stored in a different location
 3. the execution environment is validated and certified

 Also, the entire workflow is **logged** for auditing purposes.
 Organisations will then be able to keep **full-control** and trace back all activities involving the shared data or algorithms.